1365 Church Street Vineyard & Winery

 Complete beginner's guide to Nova Scotia wine: grape varieties, wine styles, tasting tips, and the best wineries for newcomers to explore.

-Use the map to plan a tasting route across Wolfville, Gaspereau, Grand Pré, the South Shore, Northumberland Shore, and Cape Breton.
+Use the map to plan a tasting route across Wolfville, Gaspereau, Grand Pré, the South Shore, Eastern Shore, Northumberland Shore, and Cape Breton.

 Nova Scotia’s wine story stretches from early 17th‑century plantings near Bear River to today’s cool‑climate renaissance.
 Through the late 1900s, growers focused on hardy varieties and site selection that fit maritime weather.
 In the 2000s, investment and experimentation accelerated—traditional‑method sparkling took off, and in 2012 the Tidal Bay appellation created a clear, food‑friendly regional white.
 Across Canada, wine developed in parallel—hybrids, vinifera, and sparkling styles each found niches from coast to coast—with Nova Scotia carving out a distinct identity built on freshness, acidity, and seafood pairing.

-From Wolfville through Gaspereau and Grand Pré.
-Protected by the North Mountain and cooled by the Bay of Fundy; expect crisp aromatics, traditional‑method sparkling, and the signature Tidal Bay style.
+From Wolfville through Gaspereau, Grand Pré, and the Avon Valley.
+Protected by the North Mountain and cooled by the Bay of Fundy; expect crisp aromatics, traditional‑method sparkling, Tidal Bay, and year-round Windsor Forks stops.

 Lighthouse Route coastlines, picnic‑ready stops, rosé and fruit wines alongside easy hybrids.
 Great add‑on to Lunenburg or LaHave day trips.